Printed from the Halley-Howard Family Photo Album

 Nathan M. Brickhouse

-Nathan M. Brickhouse was born about 1800 in an unknown place and died about 1875 in an unknown place.
+Nathan M. Brickhouse was born about 1800 in an unknown place and died about 1849 somewhere in Florida.
 Dates for birth and death are estimated.
-He lived to be about 75 years old.
+He lived to be about 49 years old.

 Records